254In61/k8s-deb-query-app/ACCESS-MYSQL.md

 2. Get a shell for the pod by executing the following command from the worker node(the-eagle)

- $ kubectl exec --stdin --tty <pod name> -- /bin/bash
+ $ kubectl exec --stdin --tty <pod name> -n <namespace> -- /bin/bash

- $ kubectl exec --stdin --tty mysql-85d5bb8d57-9ng7v -- /bin/bash
+ $ kubectl exec --stdin --tty mysql-deployment-5c994b9fc-j8257 -n countries -- /bin/bash
-   bash-4.4#
+bash-5.1#

 3. access the MySQL shell and type in the password created when building the secret using mysql-secret.yml.
   ** So, how does one store this password securely??**

 bash-4.4# mysql -p
 Enter password:
-Welcome to the MySQL monitor.
-Commands end with ; or \g.
-Your MySQL connection id is 9
-Server version: 8.3.0 MySQL Community Server - GPL

-Copyright (c) 2000, 2024, Oracle and/or its affiliates.

-Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
-Other names may be trademarks of their respective owners.

-Type 'help;' or '\h' for help.
-Type '\c' to clear the current input statement.

-mysql>
-mysql>

-## Build user & the db tables

-1. Build the DB from here (Ref : db-build.sh )
+  -  Build the DB from here (Ref : db-build.sh )

-2. Build new username that can be used by the scripts (Ref : db-build.sh )
+  -  Build new username that can be used by the scripts (Ref : db-build.sh )

-## Confirm all is created - Access DB instance remotely
+# Access DB instance from a different source

+## Within the Cluster
+You use a temporary Kubernetes pod to connect to the MySQL service.
+*** Comes in handy when running a Python3 POD that querries DB and returns to the clients..
+Right?*

+1. Start a mysql client pod (A pod that has mysql client already installed):
+   ** This is a temporary pod that dies and is deleted once not in use *** ** There will be a permanent POD using python that will be running a continous server-side script.

+   $ kubectl run mysql-client --rm -it --image=bitnami/mysql --namespace database --command -- bash

+2. Once inside the pod, access the mysql-with-helm pod.
+   $ mysql -h mysql-with-helm-0 -u root -p

 1. Check IP
  $ kubectl get svc